ga-wdi-boston/fundamentals-diagnostic/diagnostic.md

 (false || true) && (false && true);
 ```

-Is the value of this expression `true` or `false`?
-Explain your answer.

-_Replace this text with your answer._
+The value of the expression is false.
+The reason for tis is that (false || true) translates to "false or true", which evaluates to true.  (false && true) translates to false and true, which evaluates to false.
+This leaves us with true && false, which evaluates to false.

 ## Question 4